 Do the classes and professors meet my expectations?

 If the academic facilities at your current college are excellent and you enjoy your classes, you should look for solutions to the other issues you are having and stay on.
-On the hand, after paying such high fees towards tuition, if your classes or professors do not meet your expectations, a transfer may be the best solution.
+On the other hand, after paying such high fees towards tuition, if your classes or professors do not meet your expectations, a transfer may be the best solution.

 Will my financial aid transfer?
 Will I lose any aid in the transfer?